tonghoon/kube-arbitrator/contrib/DLaaS/deployment/deployment.md

      minikube   Ready     master    91d       v1.10.0
 ```

-To find out the available resources in you cluster inspect each node with the following command:
+To find out the available resources in you cluster inspect each node from the command output above with the following command:
 ```
 kubectl describe node <node_name>
 ```